mdlacasse/ARP-Lab/README.md

 This package is a retirement modeling framework for exploring the sensitivity of retirement financial decisions.
 Strictly speaking, it is not a planning tool, but more an environment for exploring *what if* scenarios.
 It provides different realizations of a financial strategy.
 One can certainly have a savings plan, but due to the volatility of financial investments, it is impossible to have an exact and certain asset earnings plan.
 Moreover, it is very likely that tax laws will change in the future.
 That does not mean that one cannot make decisions.
 This is where this tool fits it.
 Given your savings and spending desires, it can generate different future realizations of a given strategy under different market assumptions, helping to better understand one's financial situation.

 Many use Excel to build their own plans using different worksheets.
 But there is only so much that one can do in Excel.
-This tool brings more capabilities, allowing for better planning by generating future scenarios under different market assumptions and graphing capabilites for comparing the different outcomes.
-Using this platfom, one can test the robustness of a retirement plan under historical or statistical rates of return and inflation.
+This tool brings more capabilities, allowing for better planning by generating future scenarios under different market assumptions and graphing capabilities for comparing the different outcomes.
+Using this platform, one can test the robustness of a retirement plan under historical or statistical rates of return and inflation.
 It can also be used to reproduce the historical success of a 4% withdrawal rate, the effect of a part-time income at retirement, the possibility of purchasing a second house in your 60's, and so on.
 ARP Lab is currently appropriate for U.S. individuals as federal income tax calculations are automatically performed, but no state income tax are included as of now.
 If you're in Texas or Washington State, you're all set!

 ARP Lab requires some basic programming skills.
 It is written in Python and designed so that user-friendly functions can be called through an interactive jupyter notebook interface.
 Therefore, target users need to be young enough to have some basic Python skills (or at least have enough intellectual plasticity left to acquire those skills ;-), while being old enough to contemplate retirement.

 Copyright Martin-D. Lacasse (2023)

 Disclaimer: I am not a financial planner.
 You make your own decisions.
-This program comes with no garanteee.
+This program comes with no guaranteee.
 Use at your own risk.
 ---------------------------------------------------------------------------------------------------------------------------------

 ## Capabilities